Update: The 2017 cohort has been selected, representing 7 schools across Columbia! Thank you to all who applied.

-Columbians across campus have a chance to join the EdTech Design Challenge 2017, a 7-month initiative designed to help teams of Columbia innovators generate new tech-based businesses, products, or programs that solve deeply entrenched K-12 education problems.
+Columbians across campus have joined the EdTech Design Challenge 2017, a 7-month initiative designed to help teams of Columbia innovators generate new tech-based businesses, products, or programs that solve deeply entrenched K-12 education problems.

 A collaboration between Columbia Entrepreneurship, Innovation, and Design, the School of International and Public Affairs Tech & Policy Initiative, the Center for Development Economics & Policy, Teachers College, UNICEF, the Nasdaq Educational Foundation, and Fundação Lemann, the EdTech Design Challenge will focus on Brazil and three universal K-12 educational problem areas: kids with special needs, kids in need of remediation, and parent engagement.

-18 Columbia students will be selected for the Challenge.
-Once selected, they are paired with EdTech entrepreneurs from Brazil.
+Columbia students are paired with EdTech entrepreneurs from Brazil.

 How It Works